wdduncan/test-ml-and-ontology-with-mcnemar-table/README.md

-# Test Machine Learning on Ontology using McNemar's Test
+# Machine Learning on Ontology using McNemar's Test